 The unique, slightly nutty flavour of the coconut flour adds depth and richness to the pancakes, making them truly irresistible.
 Moreover, these pancakes are incredibly light and fluffy, thanks to the clever combination of ingredients that work together to create a perfect harmony of taste and texture.

 In addition to being dairy-free, these coconut flour pancakes are also low in carbs, making them an excellent choice for those following a ketogenic diet or simply looking for a healthier pancake option.
-So, indulge yourself in the heavenly goodness of these coconut flour pancakes and relish the satisfaction of guilt-free indulgence.
+So, indulge yourself in the heavenly goodness of these gluten-free coconut flour pancakes and relish the satisfaction of guilt-free indulgence.

 Why you will love this recipe